reema0814/Threat-Protection-with-XDR/Labguide/lab2_kql_queries.md

 In this task, you will manually install the required agent on the Windows Server.

-1. Go to **Microsoft Defender for Cloud** and select the **Getting Started** page.
+1. Navigate to **Microsoft Defender for Cloud** and choose the **Getting Started** page.

-1. Select the **Get Started** tab.
+1. Choose the **Get Started** tab.

-1. Scroll down and select **Configure** under the *Add non-Azure servers* section.
+1. Scroll down and click on **Configure** under the *Add non-Azure servers* section.

-      >**Note:** Non-Azure servers is use the Log Analytics agent to extend Microsoft Defender for Cloud capabilities to servers running outside of Azure, including resources running on-premises and in other clouds.
+      >**Note:** Non-Azure servers use the Log Analytics agent to extend Microsoft Defender for Cloud capabilities to servers running outside of Azure.
+This includes resources running on-premises and in other clouds.

     ![Picture 1](./media/lab02-task03-config.png)

-1. Select **Upgrade** next to the workspace you created earlier.
-This might take a few minutes, wait until you see the notification *"Defender plans for workspace were saved successfully"*.
+1. Choose **Upgrade** next to the workspace you created earlier.
+This process may take a few minutes, so please wait until you see the notification *"Defender plans for the workspace were saved successfully."*

     ![Picture 1](./media/lab-3xdr.png)